 Cost is a relative concept.
 The incremental cost of having a permanent criminal conviction for drugs could add up to hundreds of thousands in your lifetime.
 Ruane Attorneys charges a flat fee, which means that when you consult with us, we will tell you exactly what your case will cost.
 Our representation includes all court dates until we negotiate for you a disposition.
 Our fees start at $1,500 for misdemeanor drug possession charges and $2,500 for felony drug possession charges.
 By charging a flat fee, you know that you will never have to take a case resolution simply because you cannot afford to continue to pay a lawyer per court appearance.
 We never charge for a consultation, so you can get the benefit of an informed decision before you decide you need a drug possession attorney.

 Why Ruane Attorneys?

-People choose Ruane Attorneys because they want a lawyer who handles Drug Possession cases.
-Not a “general” practice lawyer who sometimes handles criminal cases, sometimes handles personal injury cases and sometimes handles whatever else walks through his door.
+People choose Ruane Attorneys because they want a lawyer who handles drug possession cases.
+Not a general practice lawyer who sometimes handles criminal cases, sometimes handles personal injury cases and sometimes handles whatever else walks through their door.
 They also don’t want a general criminal lawyer who handles drug dealers, sexual predators and murderers, because they want specific drug possession defense knowledge.
 Our practice group is led by Attorney James J. Ruane, a certified Criminal Trial Specialist in Connecticut since 1985, and our clients get the benefits of that dedication.